ajaimes07/HTownPy/README.txt

                                           # Open Data for the City of Houston

-Motivation.
-City of Houston open data website has listed 250 datasets available to the public.
-These datasets are outdated and most of the URLs are disabled.

-Goal.
-Create a database of selected updated data sets for the city of Houston Methods.
+The open data website of the City of Houston has listed approximately 250 datasets available to the public.
+However, most of these datasets are outdated or URLs are disabled.
+Our goal is to create a database of selected updated data sets for the city of Houston.
-1. Find data sources
-Each member of our team selected a dataset from different websites that focus on schools, Texas commission of environmental quality.
-2. Clean-up and analysis
-In some cases, the data sources include data for the state of Texas, we are cleaning the data by selecting only the field pertinent to the city of Houston.
-Our primary key is City of Houston, zip code, or county.